poonawar/Vero-Scribe-Take-Home-/README.md

 - **Real calendar UI** A proper month-grid calendar (e.g. react-day-picker) would feel more natural than the date list
 - **Email notifications** Trigger confirmation/cancellation emails when admin updates status
 - **Auth** Patients get a link to view/cancel their bookings; admins can log in with credentials
-- **URL routing** React Router so views are separately linkable and the back button works intuitively
+- **URL routing** React Router, so views are separately linkable and the back button works intuitively